What the experts say

-This month I reviewed recent scientific research on nutrition and the first thing that struck me was a question "Where is all this taking us?"
+This month I reviewed recent scientific research on nutrition, and the first thing that struck me was the question "Where is all this taking us?"
 The reason for this lies in the fact that many studies are becoming so single-stranded that they may be overlooking the obvious overall requirements of nutrition.
-Dietary supplements are increasingly being promoted and their consumption studied.
-A more holistic, back to basics approach that takes account of the impact of diet as a whole, may be what is required.
-For example, while the aerobic energy system requirements for glycogen arising largely from digestion of carbohydrate are well understood, we seem to be arriving at the point whereby studies are trying to identify the optimum carbohydrate concentration for intake during exercise in order to yield ultimate performance.
-The reality is that performance is relative to, for example, the individual, other competitors and the event and is dependent on, exercise intensity, duration, diet, metabolism, biochemistry, physiology, the environment, hydration etc. Not surprisingly, therefore, the literature is churning up claims and counter-claims of the importance of several aspects of nutritional requirement while possibly comparing apples with pears!
+Dietary supplements are increasingly being promoted, and their consumption studied.
+A more holistic, back to basics approach that takes account of the impact of diet as a whole, maybe what is required.
+For example, while the aerobic energy system requirements for glycogen arising from the digestion of carbohydrate are well understood, we seem to be arriving at the point whereby studies are trying to identify the optimum carbohydrate concentration for intake during exercise to yield ultimate performance.
+The reality is that performance is relative to, for example, the individual, other competitors and the event and is dependent on, exercise intensity, duration, diet, metabolism, biochemistry, physiology, the environment, hydration etc. Not surprisingly, therefore, the literature is churning up claims and counter-claims of the importance of several aspects of nutritional requirement while comparing apples with pears!
 The whole picture is undoubtedly being muddied by commercial pressures to 'prove' that 'product A' is the best for 'keeping you going' or that 'product B' will support 'unprecedented strength improvements'.

 Thankfully, the balance is restored by some researchers who have looked at the overall dietary intake of large groups of athletes.
-They found that, on the whole, diet was unbalanced.
-Simple nutritional measures would probably improve overall performance.
-This would appear to be the key to the argument otherwise the real danger is that athletes may start to believe that they do not need to train for their sport, just consume the right nutritional supplement.
-This, of course, is the short-cut to disaster whereby they may take whatever substance is available, legal or illegal, to enable them to 'win'.
+They found that, on the whole, the diet was unbalanced.
+Simple nutritional measures would improve overall performance.
+This would appear to be the key to the argument; otherwise, the real danger is that athletes may start to believe that they do not need to train for their sport, consume the right nutritional supplement.
+This, of course, is the shortcut to disaster whereby they may take whatever substance is available, legal or illegal, to enable them to 'win'.
 Remember, in the immortal words of Beverly Sills, 'there are no shortcuts to anywhere worth going'.
-A paper to put the 'cat amongst the pigeons' looks at elite performers i.e. proven world-beaters, and finds that there are key nutritional elements missing - begging the question 'who is right - the athlete or the expert?'
+A paper to put the 'cat amongst the pigeons' looks at elite performers, i.e. proven world-beaters, and finds that key nutritional elements are missing - begging the question 'who is right - the athlete or the expert?'

-A Canadian Study based on over 450 university students both athletes and controls, identified that fact that over 90% of the group consumed dietary supplements.
-Males commonly consumed sports drinks and products including carbohydrate gels, protein powder and creatine more than women.
-The most common source of reference information was the Internet and the main recommendation for actual consumption was from friends.
-Very little knowledge was apparent concerning benefits or side effects and the study identified the overwhelming need for nutritional education.
-Students, on the whole not being renowned for healthy diets, but in a situation where they are able to learn, it seems would be the ideal starting point for raising levels of awareness and placing a focus on healthier eating while dealing with the pros and cons of dietary supplementation in an objective and digestible form.
+A Canadian study based on over 450 university students, both athletes and controls, identified the fact that over 90% of the group consumed dietary supplements.
+Males consumed sports drinks and products including carbohydrate gels, protein powder and creatine more than women.
+The most common source of reference information was the Internet, and the main recommendation for actual consumption was from friends.
+Very little knowledge was apparent concerning benefits or side effects, and the study identified the overwhelming need for nutritional education.
+Students, on the whole not being renowned for healthy diets, but in a situation where they can learn, it seems would be the ideal starting point for raising levels of awareness and placing a focus on healthier eating while dealing with the pros and cons of dietary supplementation in an objective and digestible form.

-Though discomfort levels were generally reported as modest throughout the study the overall finding was that stomach upset and side ache was highest in the 8% C-E. Finally, on carbohydrates this month, a study looked at benefits from 6% C-E consumption, in the form of a recognized sports drink, during a 1-hour cycle time-trial versus placebo in a group of trained cyclists after a 24-hour period of diet and exercise control.
-The outcome may prove startling to many but the fact was that absolutely no difference was measurable in performance between the two groups in either distance covered or power output.
-The study conclude that provided glucose availability is optimized through a carefully controlled diet (57.4 Calories/kg energy and 9.1g/kg carbohydrate) and exercise regime for 24 hours then there is no benefit from consuming this sports drink during exercise.
-It seems that the nutrition basics approach referred to at the beginning of this review holds true in this case i.e. eat properly and rest!
-In a specific applied situation one study looked at nutritional strategies used by competitors in two-day mountain marathons and found that the competitors in longer events were more conscious of the needs to carry less food mass that is more energy dense than competitors in shorter distance events held over the same two-day duration.
+Though discomfort levels were reported as modest throughout the study, the overall finding was that stomach upset, and side ache was highest in the 8% C-E. Finally, on carbohydrates this month, a study looked at benefits from 6% C-E consumption, in the form of a recognized sports drink, during a 1-hour cycle time-trial versus placebo in a group of trained cyclists after 24 hours of diet and exercise control.
+The outcome may prove startling to many, but the fact was that no difference was measurable in performance between the two groups in either distance covered or power output.
+The study concludes that provided glucose availability is optimized through a carefully controlled diet (57.4 Calories/kg energy and 9.1g/kg carbohydrate) and exercise regime for 24 hours then there is no benefit from consuming this sports drink during exercise.
+The nutrition basics approach referred to at the beginning of this review holds in this case, i.e. eat properly and rest!
+In a specific applied situation, one study looked at nutritional strategies used by competitors in two-day mountain marathons and found that the competitors in longer events were more conscious of the needs to carry less food mass that is more energy dense than competitors in shorter distance events held over the same two-day duration.

-Moving on to review the consumption of some selective supplements one paper revisited the chronic taking of the vital amino acid based substance, arginine aspartate as a potential nutritional ergogenic covered in an earlier paper .
+Moving on to review the consumption of some selective supplements one paper revisited the chronic taking of the vital amino acid-based substance, arginine aspartate as a potential nutritional ergogenic covered in an earlier paper.
 In the latest study 30 male endurance cyclists underwent a four-week study based on two different daily intakes.
-At the end of the period no performance, metabolic or endocrine benefits could be determined.
-Similarly a study looked at the ingestion of another amino acid; tyrosine (150mg/kg taken 30min prior to exercise) thought to improve aerobic endurance, muscle strength and endurance.
-Based on a study of 20 men on a load-carriage treadmill activity against a placebo trial no difference was found in endurance, muscle strength or aerobic power arising from the acute ingestion of tyrosine.
+At the end of the period, no performance, metabolic or endocrine benefits could be determined.
+Similarly, a study looked at the ingestion of another amino acid; tyrosine (150mg/kg taken 30min before exercise) thought to improve aerobic endurance, muscle strength and endurance.
+Based on a study of 20 men on a load-carriage treadmill activity against a placebo trial, no difference was found in endurance, muscle strength or aerobic power arising from the acute ingestion of tyrosine.
 Iron, often linked with under-performance, particularly in women was the subject of a study on 42 swimmers, aged 12-17, half of whom were female.
-The study used a regime of dietary supplementation in one group, an iron rich normal diet and a control group on a normal diet.
-At the end of a 6-month training period, although fluctuations in iron levels were recorded dependent on the stage in the training period there were no significant differences between the groups in iron status at any one time or performance.
-This was despite the fact that the iron dosage ranged from between one to five times the RDA over a period of six months.
+The study used a regime of dietary supplementation in one group, an iron-rich normal diet and a control group on a normal diet.
+At the end of a 6-month training period, although fluctuations in iron levels were recorded dependent on the stage in the training period, there were no significant differences between the groups in iron status at any one time or performance.
+This was even though the iron dosage ranged from between one to five times the RDA over six months.
 The conclusion is that normal healthy sportspeople do not require dietary supplementation with iron.

-During the last few years to around 2001 there was an apparent surge in the number of athletes failing dope tests due to anabolic steroids, not least of all nandralone.
+During the last few years to around 2001, there was an apparent surge in the number of athletes failing dope tests due to anabolic steroids, not least of all nandrolone.
 A survey carried out between October 2000 and November 2001 of so-called non-hormonal nutritional supplements based on chemical analysis produced quite shocking results.
 Of the 634 products analysed 94 (14.8%) produced positive results for the presence of anabolic androgenic steroids not declared on the label.
-A further 66 samples had 'matrix effects' blocking the analysis for potential banned substances.
+A further 66 samples had 'matrix effects' blocking the analysis for potentially banned substances.

-The risks of taking steroids in terms of side-effects are well documented and chronic use at medium to high levels can be fatal from a number of standpoints.
+The risks of taking steroids in terms of side-effects are well documented, and chronic use at medium to high levels can be fatal from several standpoints.
 Athletes are potentially gambling with their lives through ignorance while the nutritional science seems to be increasingly pointing to minimal benefit gains from supplementation and maximal benefit gains through a healthy diet.
-Communication, education and awareness clearly need to have a higher profile.
+Communication, education and awareness need to have a higher profile.

 Class 2 - Well evidenced benefits